mesoscloud/mesoscloud-do/README.md

 ### 3

-If you do not have a clone of mesoscloud-do then now is a good time to create one.
+You can clone mesoscloud-do now if you haven't already.
 You can also run a shell one-liner to execute the latest version of mesoscloud.sh directly.

 ```
 git clone git@github.com:mesoscloud/mesoscloud-do.git